Amazon S3 data lake

 Note that:

 • If you don’t specify a namespace in the settings, it is set to the source name, by default.
+You cannot change the namespace later.

 • If Register schema on AWS Glue is turned on, RudderStack creates all table definitions in a database with the name set to this namespace.